CertNexus CyberSAFE Training Course

 - Enable interoperability of digital identities across domains, applications, and silos.

-- Use Indy to enable identity owners to independently control their personal data and relationships.
+- Use Indy to empower identity owners to independently control their personal data and relationships.

 Identity and Access Management with Okta

-14 HoursThis instructor-led, live training in Uzbekistan (online or onsite) is aimed at system administrators who wish to use Okta for identity and access management.
+14 HoursThis instructor-led, live training in Uzbekistan (online or on-site) is designed for system administrators who wish to use Okta for identity and access management.

 By the end of this training, participants will be able to: